Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Introduction

 \section{Introduction}

-Hiring the right personnel is arguably the most determining factor in the success of an enterprise.
-That being said, carrying out an efficient and timely recruitment process results challenging in practice.
+Hiring the right personnel is {one of} the most important factors in the success of an enterprise.
+That being said, carrying out an efficient and timely recruitment process {can be} challenging in practice.
 Several difficulties arise when hiring, such as (but not limited to) deciding when to carry out the process, dealing with imperfect information, and making operational decisions at the time that the process is being carried out.
-This last aspect of recruitment processes raises several questions that can be studied through an algorithmic lens.
+This last aspect of the recruitment process raises several questions that can be studied through an algorithmic lens.

 A typical recruitment process starts with a firm making a call for applications.
 An application usually consists of a resume and potential complementary materials.
 Based on this (imperfect) information, the firm must decide \textit{who} is going to be interviewed and \textit{in which order} are the interviews going to be conducted.
 Both of these aspects are relevant because a recruitment process cannot go on forever.
-Thus, not all applicants are going to be able to receive an interview, and depending on the outcomes of past interviews the firm could have different preferences on who to interview next.
+That is, there is not enough time to interview every single applicant, and the firm can choose who to interview next depending on the outcomes of past interviews.